-In this paper, we define isophote curves on spacelike surfaces in Lorentz-Minkowski space $E_{1}^{3}$ and find its axis by means of the Darboux frame.
+In this paper, we define isophote curves on spacelike surfaces in Lorentz-Minkowski space $E_{1}^{3}$ and find its axis via the Darboux frame.
 This paper is organized as follows.
-Section 2 brings in some basic facts and concepts concerning curves in $E_{1}^{3}$.
+Section 2 introduces some basic facts and concepts in $E_{1}^{3}$.
 In section 3, we concentrate on finding the axis of an isophote and also give some characterizations about it.
 Finally, in section 4 we conclude this paper.